ruixing76/DUCK-code/README.md

 # DUCK
 This repository is forked from the official implementation of DUCK.
-Since the original project contains plenty of errors and unspecified parameters, I modify the code and further state the dataset preparation more clearly so that this project can be run.
+Since the original project contains plenty of errors and unspecified parameters, I modify the code and further state the dataset preparation more clearly so that this project can be run easier.

+If you have any questions, please contact me at joshchang0111.ee10@nycu.edu.tw .
+If you find this code useful, please feel free to let me know, thanks!

-## Dependencies:
+## Dependencies
 - Python 3.8.10
 ```
 $ pip install transformers==4.2.1